 Courses are taught by Bahcesehir University School of Law and KU faculty.
 The program typically includes a long weekend excursion to Izmir and the Aegean Sea, visiting historic and cultural sites such as Troy, Assos, the Acropolis, Asklepion and Ephesus.

-See below for more information about the next program dates, application deadline, curriculum, admissions requirements and other details about KU Law's study abroad program in Istanbul.
+Read below for more information about the next program dates, application deadline, curriculum, admissions requirements and other details about KU Law's study abroad program in Istanbul.

 Program Dates and Application

-Please check back for future program dates.
+Check back for future program dates.

 Location: The University of Bahcesehir